Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 ## Overview

-Augmented reality experiences are augment the physical world with virtual content that respects real world scale, position, and orientation of a device.
+Augmented reality experiences augment the physical world with virtual content that respects real world scale, position, and orientation of a device.
 In the case of Runtime, a `SceneView` object displays 3D geographic AR data as virtual content on top of a camera feed of the real,